 How are you using video in your classroom? mysimpleshow is a digital learning resource for do-it-yourself explainer classroom videos.
-I shared this online tool last year and am excited to bring you a handful of new tips for innovation in the classroom!
+I shared this online tool last year.
+So I’m excited to bring you a handful of new tips for innovation in the classroom!
 It’s easy to get started, and the videos you and your students can create with this tool are super impressive.

 Learning tools like mysimpleshow are teaching resources for any educational video creator.
-You can communicate all of your teaching ideas through an animated video to make your lessons accessible, clear and engaging for students of all ages.
+You can communicate all of your teaching ideas through an animated video.
+This can make your lessons accessible, clear and engaging for students of all ages.
 The videos you create with mysimpleshow aren’t just fun to watch.
 They serve as learning materials for students of all ages.
-As teacher-creators, you can decide how to present new information to students through videos and empower students to become content creators too.
+As teacher-creators, you can decide how to present new information to students.
+You might choose to use videos and empower students to become content creators too.

 Innovation with Classroom Videos

 If you’re looking to get started with classroom videos, I’ve put together a list of a few tips to help you jump in.
 These ideas can be tailored to the learning goals you have identified for students whether you are the one creating the videos or you are supporting students as creators of shareable content.

 As a personal narrative or memoir activity, students can create an explainer video that tells the story of a special moment from their lives.
 This event could have taken place over a holiday break, summer vacation or anytime during the school year.
 Students can combine images they’ve captures with other pictures they have curated.

 As students start of the new year, you might ask them to create an explainer video that documents their goals for the remainder of the school year.
 This is a great way for students to reflect on their progress and think forward about what they would like to accomplish.

 mysimpleshow can be used to help teachers flip their classrooms by creating videos that summarize a topic.
 These summary videos can refresh students’ memory about the information they’ve been previously introduced to, or give them a chance to explore new information.